Mark Ludwig

-Mark Allen Ludwig (August 5, 1958 – 2011) was a physicist from the U.S and author of books on computer viruses and artificial life.
+Mark Allen Ludwig (August 5, 1958 – 2011) was an American physicist.
+He was the author of books on computer viruses and artificial life.
+He died from cancer at age 51.

+Education

 Ludwig spent less than two years as an undergraduate at MIT, but was reputedly still able to get into the Physics doctorate program at Caltech on the basis of recommendation letters from his past MIT teachers where he was a classmate of Stephen Wolfram in Richard Feynman's course on advanced mathematical methods for physics.
-He died from cancer at age 51.

 Work

 Ludwig had his own virus-writing periodical, Computer Virus Developments Quarterly.
 He also held the First International Virus Writing Competition, which promised a monetary reward of $200 for the creator of the smallest MS-DOS-based, parasitic file infecter.

 His Little Black Book of Computer Viruses fully describes a sophisticated MS-DOS executable virus.
 The second, Giant Black Book of Computer Viruses contains the source code of two UNIX companion viruses written in C In his book Computer Viruses, Artificial Life and Evolution: The Little Black Book of Computer Viruses he argued for intelligent design.
 The book was criticized by biologist Gert Korthof for making errors and incorrect statements about evolutionary biology.